 The Save and Reboot button will save the field values and restart the MP device using the newly saved values.
-Note that a system reboot is required to effect changes to the network settings and will take around two minutes to complete.
+Note that a system restart is required to effect changes to the network settings and will take around two minutes to complete.

-4.5 Advanced Set-up
+4.4 Advanced Set-up

-Advanced Set-up utilises access to the Linux operating system on the MP device and permits full access to all configuration facilities as well as adding and configuring additional software packages.
+Advanced Set-up utilises access to the Linux operating system on the device and permits full access to all configuration facilities as well as adding and configuring additional software packages.

-Access to the MP device for Advanced Set-up is by means of a command line from a telnet or ssh terminal session.
+Access to the device for Advanced Set-up is by means of a command line from a ssh terminal session.

-Connecting to the MP
+Connecting to the device

-When first flashed with new firmware, the MP device supports a telnet connection.
+When first flashed with new SECN firmware, the device supports a telnet connection as there is no root password set.